ollibolli/testister/README.md

 But also is straight forward and easy to use in the development phase.

 Testister is driven by Nodejs and uses PhantomJs as a headless browser.
-It uses RequireJS as module loader, Mocka as javascript test runner, chai as it´s assert library and sinon as it´s mock library.
+It uses RequireJS as module loader, Mocka as javascript test runner, Chai as it´s assert library and Sinon as it´s mock library.
+It also uses Express to expose test resources to browser.

 Basic consepts
 =========